 Coastal Scents and Wholesale Supplies Plus were my first stop for checking out mica prices & info.
 By the time I decided to purchase mica, Coastal Scents got out of the game & started selling only pre-made eye shadows.
 Wholesale Supplies Plus has a large assortment of eye-safe mica powders.
 They are priced around $2.95 for .1 oz (2.83 grams.)
 Reading online & watching videos I was pointed towards TKB Trading.
 TKB Trading is an online shop completely focused on creating cosmetics for the eyes, face, lips, and nails.
 They have everything and they sell it at affordable prices.

 I have been a loyal TKB Trading customer ever since.
 They have a vast assortment of micas, base powders, preservative, liquid binder, pans & tamper tools.
-A 6 gram sample is typically $1.50.
+A 6-gram sample is typical $1.50.
 Shipping is based on weight, so it was a little more when I purchased bottles of liquid product and very affordable when just stocking up on mica.
-Orders arrive to my home in 4-5 business days.
+Orders arrive at my home in 4-5 business days.

 I worked on & off for a couple of months with the powders, ordering extra colors & additives, and re-formulating before I shared my initial recipes.
 I have a whole new appreciation for my favorite store-bought shadows.
 There are a lot of colors & powders that go into a good formula.
 Foiled type shadows can be crumbly & many shadows are beautiful but will crack easily without the right additives.

 I absolutely prefer my products in a pressed form but you can skip some steps & ingredients if you wish to leave your eye shadows loose.
 The only loose shadows that I purchase are from Fyrinnae Cosmetics.
 They have an amazing loose formula that I have not tried to re-create.